greg-raven/Department-21/_posts/2009-07-18-mens-age-as-determined-by-a-trip-to-home-depot.md

 ---
-title: 'Men&#8217;s age as determined by a trip to Home Depot'
+title: 'Men’s age as determined by a trip to Home Depot'
 author: 'Noam Sain'
 layout: post
-blogger_permalink:
-    - /2009/07/mens-age-as-determined-by-trip-to-home.html
 ---

 You are in the middle of some kind of project around the house mowing the lawn, putting a new fence in, painting the living room, or whatever.